SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kubernetes.md

 ## Collect Logs and Metrics for the Kubernetes App

-This page has instructions for collecting logs and metrics for the Sumo App for Kubernetes.
+This section has instructions for collecting logs and metrics for the Sumo App for Kubernetes.
 FluentBit and FluentD.
 Prometheus collects metrics data for Sumo Logic.

 ### What You'll Need
 Set the following fields in the Sumo Logic UI prior to configuring collection.
 This ensures that your logs are tagged with relevant metadata, which is required by the app dashboards and Explore.